lizadams/CMAQ-WS-old/content/7-create-oceanfile/index.en.md

 Update an OCEAN File to add DMS and CHLO variables (optional)

+If you have ocean in your domain, and you would like to use cb6r5 mechanism, then you need these additional variables added to the OCEANFILE for your domain.

+For the full tutorial on how to create an OCEANFILE for cb6r5, please see https://github.com/USEPA/CMAQ/blob/main/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md

 * Change directory to location of Python Tools
 * Verify the Ocean File location
 * Start the Jupyter Notebook